 -

-Mashup Score: 1Evaluation of infants born to a parent with gene-positive long QT syndrome: a retrospective single-centre review - 6 day(s) ago
+Mashup Score: 1Evaluation of infants born to a parent with gene-positive long QT syndrome: a retrospective single-centre review - 1 month(s) ago

 Objective To describe early management of infants born to a parent with gene-positive long QT syndrome (LQTS) referred for specialist review.
 Review the diagnostic utility of the early neonatal and first clinic ECG.
 Design Retrospective cohort study, including a review of the first neonatal and first clinic ECG.
 Setting Quaternary paediatric-only referral hospital with specialised unit for the management of paediatric inherited cardiovascular diseases.
 Patients Infants born 2015–2022 referred in the setting of parental LQTS who subsequently underwent predictive genetic testing for a parental LQTS-causative genetic variant.
 Main outcome measures Age (at first early neonatal ECG, referral, first clinic attendance), genetic testing data, clinical course, exposure to QT-prolonging medications, neonatal hypoxia-ischaemia and cardiac events (cardiac arrest or death) in the infant’s first year.
 The first neonatal and first clinic ECGs were evaluated for QTc and T-wave morphology, by two obser